Maxsafer/xinagg360/README.md

 ## But why?
 I created this for my other project [emuCenter](https://github.com/Maxsafer/emuCenter) and decided to release a standalone script since it has helped me with specific scenarios outside of emulation.

-One example being Assassin's Creed II, this game is old and wont function correctly with some modern controllers even though they are xinput compatible.
+One example being Assassin's Creed II, this game is old and won't function correctly with some modern controllers even though they are xinput compatible.
 This fixes that.

 ## Dependencies
 - Tested on Python 3.12.0 - Most likely works on all newer versions and some older ones